brylie/degrees-of-open/open-and-participatory/governance.md

 ## Independence

-It is also important that stakeholds are free to work independently from the main group.
+It is important that stakeholds are free to work independently from the main group.

 ## Federation